harrifeng/ansible-in-galaxy/README.md

 ## ansible galaxy
 + Galaxy provides pre-packaged units of work known to Anasible as roles
 + Roles can be dropped into Ansible PlayBooks and immediately put to work
-+ You can regard ansible-glaxy binary as python's pip
++ You can regard ansible-galaxy binary as python's pip
 + Your can always install a role from internet by

 ```
-$ ansible-glaxy install uername.rolename
+$ ansible-galaxy install uername.rolename
 ```

 + However, previous usage will install role to *ANSIBLE_ROLES_PATH*, which is